EasyTPP: Towards Open Benchmarking Temporal Point Processes: Software Interface

-\textbf{High Level Software Architecture.} The purpose of building \texttt{EasyTPP} is to provide a simple and standardized framework to allow users to apply different state-of-the-art (SOTA) TPPs to arbitrary data sets.
-For researchers, \texttt{EasyTPP} provides an implementation interface to integrate new recourse methods in an easy-to-use way, which allows them to compare their method to already existing methods.
+The purpose of building EasyTPP is to provide a simple and standardized framework to allow users to apply different state-of-the-art (SOTA) TPPs to any datasets as they would like to.
+For researchers, EasyTPP provides an implementation interface to integrate new recourse methods in an easy-to-use way, which allows them to compare their method to already existing methods.
+See the pseudo implementation in \cref{lst:implement_model}.
 For industrial practitioners, the availability of benchmarking code helps them easily assess the applicability of TPP models for their own problems.

-High-level visualization of the \texttt{EasyTPP}'s software architecture is depicted in \cref{fig:pipeline_highlevel}. \emph{Data Preprocess} component provides a common way to access the event data across the software and maintains information about the features.
-For the \emph{Model} component, the library provides the possibility to use existing methods or extend the users' custom methods and implementations.
-A \emph{wrapper} encapsulates the black-box models along with the trainer and sampler.
-The primary purpose of the wrapper is to provide a common interface to easily fit in the training and evaluation pipeline, independently of their framework (e.g., PyTorch, TensorFlow).
-The running of the pipeline is parameterized by the configuration class - \emph{RunnerConfig} (without hyper-parameter tuning) and \emph{HPOConfig} (with hyper-parameter tuning).

-\textbf{Why and How does EasyTPP support both PyTorch and TensorFlow?} PyTorch and TensorFlow are the two most popular Deep Learning (DL) frameworks today.
-PyTorch has a reputation for being a research-focused framework, and indeed, most of the authors have implemented TPPs in PyTorch, which are used as references by \texttt{EasyTPP}.
-On the other hand, TensorFlow has been widely used in real world applications.
-For example, Microsoft recommender \footnote{\url{https://github.com/microsoft/recommenders.}}, NVIDIA Merlin \footnote{\url{https://developer.nvidia.com/nvidia-merlin.}} and Alibaba EasyRec \footnote{\url{https://github.com/alibaba/EasyRec.}} are well-known industrial user modeling systems with TensorFlow as the backend.
-In recent works, TPPs have been introduced to better capture the evolution of the user preference in continuous-time \citep{cont_time_2019,cont_time_rec_2021, ctrec-2019}.
-To support the use of TPPs by industrial practitioners, we implement an equivalent set of TPPs in TensorFlow.
-As a result, \texttt{EasyTPP} not only helps researchers analyze the strengths and bottlenecks of existing models, but also facilitates the deployment of TPPs in industrial applications.
+See an example of running an existed model in EasyTPP in \cref{lst:run_model}.
+The full documentation of software interfaces can be found at our \href{https://github.com/ant-research/EasyTemporalPointProcess/tree/main/docs/source/ref}{repo}.
+For more details of software architecture, please see \href{https://github.com/ant-research/EasyTemporalPointProcess/blob/main/docs/source/get_started/introduction.rst}{introduction part of online documentation} and \cref{app:interface} as well.